The Private Equity Review: Switzerland

 Private equity (PE) transactions in the Swiss market comprise the full spectrum in terms of structures and strategies, including on the investment side, venture capital, growth capital, replacement capital and buyouts (in the form of acquisition of controlling or minority equity interests, club deals or joint ventures with strategic buyers), and on the divestment side, trade sales, secondary sales and initial public offerings (IPOs).

-Over recent years, private equity (PE) activity in Switzerland continued to be strong, driven by low or negative interest rates, affordable acquisition financing, intense fundraising by PE funds resulting in a high amount of dry powder and the attractiveness of the Swiss innovation sector with a dynamic venture capital ecosystem.2 In 2020, private equity investments in Swiss startup portfolio companies slightly declined relative to previous years but overall remained high, at around 2.1 billion Swiss francs (compared to approximately 2.2 billion Swiss francs in 2019).3 Technology, media and telecommunications (TMT), pharma, biotech and healthcare are among the key industries for PE investments in Switzerland, with buy-and-build strategies being increasingly pursued.
-The Swiss market is also characterised by its international dimension, with foreign PE funds being involved in the majority of the transactions, especially in the small and mid-cap market.4
+Over recent years, PE activity in Switzerland continued to be strong, driven by low or negative interest rates, affordable acquisition financing, intense fundraising by PE funds resulting in a high amount of dry powder and the attractiveness of the Swiss innovation sector with a dynamic venture capital ecosystem.2 In 2021, PE investments in Swiss startup portfolio companies increased significantly in comparison to the previous year at around 3.1 billion Swiss francs (compared to approximately 2.1 billion Swiss francs in 2020).3 Technology, media and telecommunications (TMT), pharma, biotech and healthcare are among the key industries for PE investments in Switzerland, with buy-and-build strategies being increasingly pursued.
+The Swiss market is also characterised by its international dimension, with foreign PE funds being involved in a large number of the transactions, especially in the small and mid-cap market.4

-Because of the covid-19 pandemic, deal flows in Switzerland declined in the first half of 2020, down by approximately 25 per cent compared to the first half of 2019, with a number of transactions having being postponed or suspended.
-However, market studies show that PE investments remained an essential driver of M&A activity, especially in relation to Swiss small and medium enterprises (SMEs).5 During the first half of 2020, PE firms continued to be active as financial investors acting as buyers or sellers were involved in around 40 per cent of the deals.6
+Because of the covid-19 pandemic, deal flows in Switzerland declined over the first three quarters of 2020, down by approximately 20 per cent compared to 2019, with a number of transactions having being postponed or suspended.5 M&A transactions rebounded in the fourth quarter of 2020 and an historic rise in the number of transactions conducted by or targeting Swiss small and medium-sized enterprises (SMEs) was already observed in the first half of 2021.6 PE investments remained an essential driver of M&A activity, especially in relation to Swiss SMEs.
+PE firms continued to be active as financial investors acting as buyers or sellers and were involved in around 44 per cent of the deals in 2020, reaching a record level.7

 In recent years, Switzerland was considered a seller's market for PE transactions with significantly more investments than divestments, high valuations and more seller-friendly terms.
 It remains to be seen whether this trend will continue amid the global covid-19 pandemic and related uncertainties (especially in terms of access to acquisition financing).
 Some expect to see an increase in distressed and restructuring transactions (including carve-outs), while others are confident that PE activity in Switzerland will remain steady as the economic environment may generate investment opportunities with lower company valuations and numerous SMEs have to plan for succession.